Preparation for Filming in Tokyo

-- The content is not offensive to public order and morality.
+- The content of your production is not offensive to public order or morality.

 - Be considerate of local residents.
-Inform them when filming will take place, address anticipate problems before they occur and respond quickly and effectively when they do
+Inform them when filming will take place, address anticipated problems before they occur and respond quickly and effectively when they do.

 Important notes related to filming in Tokyo

-Make sure to take the necessary measures to secure the safety.
+Take all necessary measures to make everything as safe as possible.
 Provide safe pedestrian passage through and around the set during the shoot.
 Pedestrians must be allowed to walk through when cameras are not rolling.

-In addition to getting necessary permissions from relevant authorities, give enough consideration to local residents when you have a large scale filming, or the filming involves the use of special effects or loud noise.
+In addition to getting necessary permissions from relevant authorities, give due consideration to the impact on local residents during a large shoot, especially when filming involves the use of special effects or loud noise.

-Have a sufficient discussion with relevant third parties when adverse impacts are anticipated by filming activity.
-Inform local residents in the affected area when filming takes place and what is expected, especially when the scenes are shot that involve loud explosions and noise, artificial firearms, fire, smoke, and other special effect.
+Have sufficient discussions with relevant third parties when adverse impacts are anticipated due to filming activity.
+Inform local residents in the affected area when filming will take place and what is to be expected, especially when the scenes to be shot will involve loud explosions and noise, artificial firearms, fire, smoke, and other special effects which may cause alarm.

-Once shooting dates have been set between you and the location owner, it is preferable not to change them unless there are considerable reasons.
-If you have to change shooting date and/or time, let the location owner know promptly, especially when you change on the day of shooting.
+Once shooting dates have been set between you and the location owner, try not to change them unless you have a very compelling reason.
+If you must change the shooting date and/or time, let the location owner know promptly, especially when you change on the day of shooting.
 Also, be sure to inform everyone concerned.

 Clean up after shooting.
-Make sure that nothing is left behind, including equipment, litter, signs and tapes that your production posted.
-Do final walk-through with the location owner to check the site is back in its pre-filming condition.
+Make sure that nothing is left behind, including equipment, litter, signs or tape that your production put up.
+Do final walk-through with the location owner to check the site is back to its pre-filming condition before leaving.

-If filmmaker causes damage to the site, compensate for the damage at its own expense and responsibility.
-We recommend filmmakers to take out relevant insurance needed incase of an accident.
+If the filmmaker causes damage to the site, compensation for the damage must be made at the expense of the filmmaker, and it is their responsibility to ensure this happens.
+We recommend filmmakers to take out relevant insurance in case of accident.

 Request from the Tokyo Location Box

-To promote understanding of film-making to the citizens, we have some requests to you.
-These cooperation will help us to achieve our purpose.
+To promote understanding of film-making to the citizens of Tokyo, we have some requests to you.
+Please cooperate with us to.

-- To allow Tokyo Location Box taking photographs on the site of filming and use them for our publicity.
+- Allow Tokyo Location Box to take photographs at the filming site for our promotional purposes.

-- To provide a copy of the work to us.
+- Provide a copy of the work to us.

-- To provide goods of the work to us.
+- Provide any goods created through the work to us.
 For example, posters, scripts, autographs and photographs of the cast, etc.

-- To consider holding joint promotion events, such as advance screening, talk show, etc.
+- Consider holding joint promotion events, such as advance screenings, talk shows, etc.

-- To cooperate us when we publish location map or conducting a location tour of the work as a tourism promotion.
+- Cooperate us if we publish a location map or conduct tours of the location as part of our tourism promotion.